-We use two data sets for analysis in this paper: 1) the ERA-Interim reanalysis (Dee et al., 2011), and 2) simulations from an intermediate complexity configuration of the Isca model (Vallis et al., 2018) (hereafter the Isca model).
-This version of the Isca model uses the model configuration from Jiménez-Esteve and Domeisen (2019), and it uses a T42 horizontal resolution and

-- 110 50 vertical levels up to 0.02 hPa with 25 levels above 200 hPa.
-The model includes moist and radiative processes through evaporation from the surface and fast condensation.
+We use two data sets for analysis in this paper: 1) the ERA-Interim reanalysis (Dee et al., 2011), and 2) simulations from an intermediate complexity configuration of the Isca model (Vallis et al., 2018), that we further call here the "simplified Isca model".
+This version of the Isca model uses the model configuration from Jiménez-Esteve and Domeisen (2019), and it includes moist and radiative processes through evaporation from the surface and fast condensation.
 Water vapour in the atmosphere interacts with a multiband radiation scheme (Mlawer et al., 1997) and a simple Betts-Miller convection scheme (Betts and Miller, 1986).
 The CO2 concentration is fixed at 300ppm and the seasonal cycle of ozone in the stratosphere is prescribed based on the ERA-Interim (1979-2016) climatology.
-For the lower boundary conditions, the Isca model uses realistic topography and the continental outline from the ECMWF - 115 model, and sea surface temperatures (SST) are prescribed.
-The model does not include a representation of clouds, interactive chemistry, or gravity wave drag.
+For the lower boundary conditions, the simplified Isca model uses realistic topography and the continental outline from the ECMWF model, and sea surface temperatures (SST) are prescribed, however it does not include a representation of clouds, interactive chemistry, or gravity wave drag.
+More details about the model configuration can be found in Jiménez-Esteve and Domeisen (2019).

 In this paper, we use the experiment that uses prescribed strong El Niño-like SST anomalies as described in Jiménez-Esteve and Domeisen (2019).
 The motivation to use this model experiment is that it produces a realistic climatology and a frequency of SSWs that is similar to the reanalysis.

-For ERA-Interim, we use daily mean fields of potential vorticity (PV) P, zonal wind u, and meridional wind v at the 850 K

-120 isentropic level from 1979-2018 with a horizontal resolution of $2.5^{\circ} \times 2.5^{\circ}$ .
-Only data north of $30^{\circ}$ N (24 latitude values by 144 longitude values leading to a total of D = 3456 grid points) from the winter season (October to April, 8490 days in total) are included in the analysis.
-For the Isca model simulations, the daily vertical gradient of potential temperature ( $\theta$ ), zonal wind u, and meridional wind v are interpolated to the 850 K isentropic surface from pressure levels.
-The Isca model data contains a total of 130 years, corresponding to 27300 winter days.
-The PV is computed as where P is Rossby-Ertel's PV (Hoskins et al., 1985), $\zeta{\theta}$ is the relative vorticity on the isentropic surface, $\theta$ is the potential temperature, f is the Coriolis force, g is the gravity, and p is the pressure.
+For ERA-Interim, we use daily mean fields of potential vorticity (PV) P, zonal wind u, and meridional wind v at the 850 K isentropic level from 1979-2018 with a horizontal resolution of $2.5^{\circ} \times 2.5^{\circ}$.
+Only data north of 30° N (24 latitude values by 144 longitude values leading to a total of D=3456 grid points) from the winter season (October to April) are included in the analysis.
+For the Isca model simulations, the daily vertical gradient of potential temperature (θ), zonal wind u, and meridional wind v are interpolated to the 850 K isentropic surface from pressure levels.
+The simplified Isca model data contains a total of 130 years and uses a T42 horizontal resolution.
+The PV is computed as where P is Rossby-Ertel's PV (Hoskins et al., 1985), ζ{θ} is the relative vorticity on the isentropic surface, θ is the potential temperature, f is the Coriolis force, g is the gravity, and g is the pressure.
 Note that in this work potential vorticity (PV) refers to Rossby-Ertel's PV.

-125 $$P = (\zeta{\theta} + f) \left( -g \frac{\partial \theta}{\partial p} \right), \tag{1}$$
+$$P = (\zeta{\theta} + f) \left(-g \frac{\partial \theta}{\partial p} \right), \tag{1}$$